Determination of dark matter distribution in Ursa Major III and constraints on dark matter annihilation: Impact of Excluding the Largest Velocity Outlier

-In the analysis involving 10 member stars, the effective J-factors for p-wave annihilation and Sommerfeld-enhanced annihilation are calculated as $\log_{10}J = 9.5_{-5.7}^{+3.3} \GeV^{2}\cm^{-5}$ and $ 23.1_{-2.4}^{+1.6} \GeV^{2}\cm^{-5}$, respectively.
-If we impose a requirement that the density profiles possess an angular radius $\theta_t\geq 0.5^\circ$, we can derive effective J factors as $10.8_{-3.0}^{+2.5} \GeV^{2}\cm^{-5}$ for p-wave annihilation and $23.8_{-1.5}^{+1.1} \GeV^{2}\cm^{-5}$ for Sommerfeld-enhanced annihilation, respectively.
+In the analysis involving 10 member stars, the effective J-factors for p-wave annihilation and Sommerfeld-enhanced annihilation are calculated as $\log_{10}J = 8.1_{-6.1}^{+4.0} \GeV^{2}\cm^{-5}$ and $ 22.7_{-2.8}^{+1.9} \GeV^{2}\cm^{-5}$, respectively.
+If we impose a requirement that the density profiles possess an angular radius $\theta_t\geq 0.5^\circ$, we can derive effective J factors as $10.2_{-2.6}^{+2.6} \GeV^{2}\cm^{-5}$ for p-wave annihilation and $23.8_{-1.4}^{+1.1} \GeV^{2}\cm^{-5}$ for Sommerfeld-enhanced annihilation, respectively.

-These J-factor and effective J-factors result in constraints on the DM annihilation cross section that are significantly weaker than those previously obtained using data from 11 member stars by several orders of magnitude, making these constraints less impactful.
+These J-factors result in constraints on the DM annihilation cross section that are significantly weaker than those previously obtained from data involving 11 member stars by several orders of magnitude, making these constraints less impactful.
+It is crucial to emphasize that the numerical results of the analysis involving 10 member stars in this section are derived from a highly limited set of kinematic data, and warrant further scrutiny through future observations.
+Furthermore, the tidal effect necessitates further exploration in subsequent studies.